sfad/drivers_website/README.md

 # then open http://localhost:8000
 ```

-the remote site is at https://findyouride.com
+The remote site is at https://findyouride.com

 Notes
 - This is a static production-ready site using HTML/CSS/JS only.